 - a.
 The critical areas report shall use scientifically valid methods and studies in the analysis of critical areas data and field reconnaissance and reference the source of science used.
 The critical areas report shall evaluate the proposal and all probable impacts to critical areas.
 The critical areas report shall be prepared by a qualified professional. - b.
-At a minimum, the report shall contain the following: - The name and contact information of the applicant, the project area, a description of the proposal, and identification of the permit requested; - The dates, names, and qualifications of the persons preparing the report and documentation of any fieldwork performed on the site; - iii.
-Identification and characterization of all critical areas and water bodies within three hundred (300) feet of the proposed projectarea; - iv.
-A statement specifying the accuracy of the report, and all assumptions made and relied upon; - An assessment of the probable cumulative impacts to critical areas resulting from development of the site and the proposed development; - vi.
+At a minimum, the report shall contain the following:

+- i.
+The name and contact information of the applicant, the project area, a description of the proposal, and identification of the permit requested; - ii.
+The dates, names, and qualifications of the persons preparing the report and documentation of any fieldwork performed on the site; - iii.
+Identification and characterization of all critical areas and water bodies within three hundred (300) feet of the proposed project area; - iv.
+A statement specifying the accuracy of the report, and all assumptions made and relied upon; - v.
+An assessment of the probable cumulative impacts to critical areas resulting from development of the site and the proposed development; - vi.
 An analysis of site development alternatives; - vii.
-A description of reasonable efforts made to avoid, minimize, and mitigate impacts to critical areas consistent with mitigation sequencing described in Chapter 2 Regulation 5.2.2.1; - $\ viii.\ Plans\ for\ adequate\ mitigation,\ as\ needed,\ to\ offset\ any\ impacts;$ - ix.
-A discussion of the performance standards applicable to the critical area and proposed activity;
+A description of reasonable efforts made to avoid, minimize, and mitigate impacts to critical areas consistent with mitigation sequencing described in Regulation 5.2.2.1; - viii.
+Plans for adequate mitigation, as needed, to offset any impacts; - ix.
+A discussion of the performance standards applicable to the critical area and proposed activity - x.
+Financial guarantees to ensure compliance; and - xi.
+Any additional information required for the critical area as specified in the corresponding chapter. - c.
+Unless otherwise provided, a critical areas report may be supplemented by or composed, in whole or in part, of any reports or studies required by other laws and regulations or previously prepared for and applicable to the development proposal site, as approved by the Town. - d.
+The required geographic area of the critical areas report may be limited as appropriate if the proposed activity will affect only a limited part of the subject site and the activity is more than 300 feet from any critical area. - e.
+The Town may require additional information to be included in the critical areas report when determined to be necessary to the review of the proposed activity a.
+If alteration to the critical area or buffer is unavoidable, all adverse impacts to or from critical areas and buffers resulting from a development proposal or alteration shall be mitigated in accordance with an approved critical areas report.